saiminh/CWN-netlifycms-eleventy/src/_content/recipes/beet-and-berry-smoothie.md

   * 1 tsp x raw honey

   * Optional add-ins: freshly ground flaxseed or chia seeds (these will both thicken the smoothie so extra water might be necessary, depending on your desired thickness), maca powder
+instructions: >-
-instructions: Add smoothie ingredients to a blender (or use a stick/staff blender).
+  Add smoothie ingredients (except the honey) to a blender (or use a stick/staff blender).

   Blend until smooth, adding extra coconut milk or water to achieve desired consistency.

+  The smoothie should now be around room temperature, even if your beetroot was warm to begin with.
+If not, wait until it is before adding the honey, which shouldn’t be heated.
+When ready, add the honey, blend again, then serve.
 tags:
   - beetroot
   - breakfast